ADP (company): CDK Global, LLC

 Formerly called ADP Dealer Services, CDK Global was formed October 1, 2014, and provides technology services to automotive dealerships, as well as vehicle manufacturers.

 In 2010, ADP acquired the automotive marketing company Cobalt.

 BZ Results, winner of AutoSuccess magazine's 2005 "Innovative Company of the Year" award, was purchased by ADP in 2006.
 At the time, BZ Results was valued at $125 million.
 On April 7, 2014, ADP laid off several Dealer Services associates in a reorganization and 3 days later announced plans to spin off the Dealer Services division as a standalone company.
 On August 19, 2014, ADP Dealer Services announced that the name of the new company, post-spinoff, would be CDK Global (an acronym for Cobalt, Dealer Services, Kerridge).

 Both S&P and Moody's downgraded ADP to AA in April 2014, after the dealer services unit was spun off.

+Business model and operations

+Automatic Data Processing provides human resource management software and services, including payroll, and operates with a recurring revenue business model.
+ADP operates through two business segments: employer services and professional employer organization.
+Key products include RUN Powered by ADP, an HR and payroll platform for small businesses, ADP Workforce Now, a human capital management (HCM) platform for mid-sized and large businesses, and ADP Lyric HCM, an enterprise HCM platform.
+ADP also issues the National Employment Report, which analyzes aggregated and anonymized payroll data from more than 26 million workers.
+The report is widely cited in economic reporting and analysis.

+The company is headquartered in Roseland, New Jersey and operates in more than 140 countries and territories.
+ADP has expanded its international presence and extended its services through acquisitions.

+Maria Black has served as CEO since 2023.
+As of 2025, the company was ranked 220 on the Fortune 500 list of the largest United States corporations by revenue, and had around 67,000 employees.